manuelbl/JavaDoesUSB/README.md

 ### Linux

 *libudev* is used to discover and monitor USB devices.
 The library is closely tied to *systemd*.
 So it only runs on Linux distributions with systemd and the related libraries.
-The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfill this requriement.
+The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfill this requirement.

 Similar to macOS, a Java application can connect to any USB device and claim any interfaces that aren't claimed by an operating system driver or another application.